 The seven-week camp is a dedicated effort to prevent the summer slide – a propensity to lose the academic gains made during the previous school year.
 But it also provides plenty of fun and new friendships to the children who attend.

-In its sixth year, Camp Love & Learn serves lower-income children who might not otherwise be able to afford summer day camp.
+Camp Love & Learn serves lower-income children who might not otherwise be able to afford summer day camp.
 Campers pay just $25 per week, but the actual cost of providing the camp is approximately $30 per day.
 The difference is made up by grants and generous donors.

 Every week has a theme and offers a robust menu of educational and entertaining activities.
 The first week was Carnival Week and included a visit by the Memphis Cotton Carnival King, Queen and Entourage.
 The theme for the second week was Healthy Food Choices & Wellness.
 Two physicians visited the camp, as did nutrition students from the University of Memphis.
 During Patriotic Week, the children learned about U.S. Presidents, flags, bills and coins and enjoyed a Spirit Parade and Carnival on Red, White and Blue day.